b-lukaszuk/BS_wJ_eng/contents/altruism.md

 ## Solution {#sec:altruism_solution}

-Since this is a game theory problem, then we're going to use game terminology in my solution.
+Since this is a game theory problem, then we're going to use game terminology in the solution.
 Ready.
 Let the games begin.

 First, let's define all the possible values for players (i.e. monkeys) and moves (i.e. choices) by using Julia's